A delicious Mexican Tofu Frittata for any brunch! Filled with fajita veggies and vegan cheese. Yum!

 - Place the pan into the oven for 20-25 minutes.
 Dice some tomato, red onion and cilantro together and garnish the frittata with it once it is done baking.
 Wait 5-10 minutes to serve.

-As always, this recipe is highly customizable and you can always switch out ingredients; just know that it won’t taste as good as mine.
-What are some of your favorite Mexican-themed dishes?
+As always, this recipe is highly customizable and you can always switch out ingredients; just know that it won’t taste as good as mine. 😉 What are some of your favorite Mexican-style dishes?

 Disclaimer: The Galaxy Foods Vegan Mexican Shreds were sent to me to make a recipe with.